 Since the fishery for cod in the fjord are several times greater than the survey index, any conclusion based on cod indices are tentative.
-Instead juvenile cod are surveyed with gillnets along the beaches and with a pelagic survey and acoustics also from RV Sanna.
+Instead, juvenile cod are surveyed with gillnets along the beaches and with a pelagic survey and acoustics also from RV Sanna.
 Cod are known to migrate to shallow water during the summer and to swim pelagic in the area year around and are therefore not easy to survey with bottom trawl in the area.
-Cod abundance and biomass indices are given in table and figure 7.In all years, cod were in the south eastern part of the Nuuk fjord (towards the Kapisillit settlement) and in the north eastern branch of Ameralik mainly from 200-400 m (figure 10).
+Cod abundance (Table 8) and biomass (Table 9) indices are shown in figure 4.
+In all years, cod were in the south eastern part of the Nuuk fjord (towards the Kapisillit settlement) and in the north eastern branch of Ameralik mainly from 200-400 m (figure 13).

-Deep-sea redfish (Sebastes mentella)
+Deep-sea redfish (Sebastes mentella).

-Both the abundance index (table 10) and the biomass index (table 11) of deep-sea redfish fluctuates without a clear trend from 2015 to 2019.
-Like Cod, redfish swim pelagic and some caution should be given when interpreting the results.
+Both the abundance index (table 10) and the biomass index (table 11) of deep-sea redfish fluctuates without a clear trend from 2015 to 2020.
 Length frequencies show that only deep-sea redfish in the size range from 25 to 44 cm are present in the fjord, but no juveniles are observed.
 This is in agreement with similar surveys from both East Greenland (ices NWWG, anon) and West Greenland indicating poor redfish recruitment at least since 2010 (Nygaard and Nogueira 2020).
+Pregnant females with live larvae are observed in the spring surveys.
+Redfish are slow growing and presumably the same cohords are observed from 2015 to 2020.
+In the similar offshore survey along the Greenland continental shelf, some 1-yearold recruits were observed in 2020, but this was not seen in the inshore trawl survey.
+Deepsea redfish are observed in all areas of the fjords (figure 14).